kalquiza/cv-face-detection-pipeline/README.md

 6. Active Shape Modelling for Facial Landmarks
 7. Draw Face Mesh using Delaunay Triangulation

-IMPORTANT: Each of these processes can be ran independantly in this modular system, however image analysis processes require extracted still images for reference and drawing processes rely on the previous analysis step for significant results in the output video file.
+IMPORTANT: Each of these processes can be ran independently in this modular system, however image analysis processes require extracted still images for reference and drawing processes rely on the previous analysis step for significant results in the output video file.
 For example, if you only require a face mesh video one only needs to run processes 1, 6, and 7.

 ## Requirements
 This computer vision pipeline uses a number of open source software and libraries: